process-analytics/bpmn-visualization-js/README.md

 ---

-Alternatively, you can set `skipLibCheck` to `true` in the `tsconfig.json` file, but this limits the definition checks.
+Alternatively, you can set [`skipLibCheck`](https://www.typescriptlang.org/tsconfig#skipLibCheck) to `true` in the `tsconfig.json` file, but this limits the definition checks.
-For more details, see the [skipLibCheck documentation](https://www.typescriptlang.org/tsconfig#skipLibCheck).

-For more details, see the TypeScript projects in the [bpmn-visualization-examples repository](https://github.com/process-analytics/bpmn-visualization-examples/).
+ℹ️ For more details, see the TypeScript projects in the [bpmn-visualization-examples repository](https://github.com/process-analytics/bpmn-visualization-examples/#bpmn-visualization-usage-in-projects).

 ### 💠 Browser usage